 Convection ovens produce grease-laden particles, which can affect those who breathe these particles through the air.
 Grease buildup also can create a large fire hazard.
 All commercial ovens should have a hood ventilation system in order to filter out these harmful hazards.

 Since gas is a powerful option for convection ovens, you’ll need to make sure that the proper gas safety measures are considered; such as line harnesses, quick disconnect valves.
 You’ll also want to make sure you purchase the right equipment for your gas type; propane vs natural gas.

 Electric units can come in 115v and higher.
 With both high low voltage ovens, you’ll want to make sure and dedicate a breaker in the breaker box to the unit.
 This is because, even though low voltage units operate and run at a certain amperage, a power spike occurs every time a unit is turned on.
 And with foodservice equipment, power spikes typically spike very largely.
 Any circuit that is not “dedicated” or has other devices or equipment operating on them, is destined to short out or trip.
 Even low voltages (or brownouts) will hurt your foodservice equipment.

 Consider a true dedicated circuit.
 This means directly wiring the unit to the breaker.
 Some units require this.

 6. Additional Info

-Commercial convection ovens can produce grease laden particles, so building/fire code must be followed when installing one.
+Commercial convection ovens can produce grease-laden particles, so building/fire codes must be followed when installing one.
 The proper ventilation is needed for any oven (including countertop models).
-Any fast and powerful cooking will come with grease laden particles which must be kept out of the kitchen and away from customers and product.
+Any fast and powerful cooking will come with grease-laden particles which must be kept out of the kitchen and away from customers and product.
 Also, for these same reasons, you need to ensure that staff has room to both pass by the unit and access it safely, which will require a little extra floor space.